The Dopamine Genetics Connection: Personalized Neuroscience for Optimizing Your Unique Brain

 The COMT gene presents perhaps the most actionable insight in dopamine genetics personalized neuroscience.
 COMT encodes catechol-O-methyltransferase, the enzyme responsible for breaking down dopamine in the prefrontal cortex.
 The Val158Met polymorphism creates two dramatically different phenotypes that researchers have dubbed “warriors” and “worriers”.

 Individuals with the Met/Met genotype (AA) are “worriers”.
 Their COMT enzyme operates at only 25 percent of wild-type efficiency, resulting in higher baseline prefrontal dopamine levels.
 Under normal conditions, worriers demonstrate superior cognitive performance, better executive function, enhanced verbal memory, and improved reading comprehension.
-They excel at complex problem-solving when stress is low.
+Worriers excel at complex problem-solving when stress is low.
 However, when pressure mounts and stress hormones flood the prefrontal cortex with additional dopamine, worriers experience cognitive overload.
-Too much dopamine impairs their performance, leading to anxiety, decision paralysis, and decreased working memory under high-stakes conditions.
+Too much dopamine impairs performance in these individuals, leading to anxiety, decision paralysis, and decreased working memory under high-stakes conditions.

 Understanding your COMT genotype transforms how you structure your work environment and career trajectory.
 Worriers should minimize high-pressure situations, create calm workspaces, and leverage their superior baseline cognitive abilities for complex strategic thinking.
 Warriors should actively seek high-stakes roles, thrive in fast-paced environments, and volunteer for crisis management.
 This is how dopamine genetics personalized neuroscience translates genetic data into career optimization.